NoorCool/NoorCool/README.md

 - **Python for Data Analysis**: Delving into the world of data science, I'm learning how to manipulate, analyze, and visualize data using Python.
 - **Godot Game Development**: In my free time, I'm diving into game development with Godot, an open-source game engine.
 I'm learning GDScript, and exploring game design principles.

-## ⚡ Fun Fact
-I'm fascinated by the intersection of science and technology.
-Whether it's using data analysis to uncover hidden patterns in biological data (integrative omics) or creating immersive experiences in the digital world.

 ## 📫 Get in Touch
 - [LinkedIn](www.linkedin.com/in/noortje-cool-b95314262)